jeremiedb/mxnet_winbin/README.md

 # mxnet_winbin

-MXNET R Package binaries for Windows
+> MXNET R Package binaries for Windows.

-Last update on the 20170304 build
+> Last update from the 20170304 build.

 ###Procedure for building R-package from pre-build Windows library